Special effects of Batman Returns: Batman

-The Batsuit was redesigned to create the illusion of mechanical parts built into the torso, intending Batman to resemble Darth Vader.
+Batman's Batsuit was redesigned to create the illusion of mechanical parts built into the torso, intending Batman to resemble Darth Vader.
 Forty-eight foam-rubber Batsuits were made for Batman Returns.
 They had a mechanical system of bolts and spikes beneath the breast plate to secure the cowl and cape because "otherwise, if [Keaton] turned around quickly the cape would stay where it was", due to its weight.
 Costumer Paul Barrett-Brown said that the suit had a "generous codpiece" for comfort, and initially included a zippered fly to allow Keaton to use the bathroom; the actor declined, however, because it could be seen by the camera from some angles.
 As with the Batman costume, Keaton could not turn his head; he compensated by making bolder, more powerful movements with his lower body.

 Catwoman

 The Catwoman outfit was made from latex because it was designed to be "black and sexy and tight and shiny".
 The material was chosen because of its association with "erotic and sexual" situations, reflecting the character's transition from a repressed secretary to an extroverted, erotic female.
 Padding was added because Pfeiffer was less physically endowed than Bening; this worked to Pfeiffer's advantage, however, since Barrett-Brown said that if it was too tight it "would reveal the genital area so thoroughly that you'd get an X certificate."
 Ringwood and Vogt thought that if the latex material tore it would not be difficult to repair; forty to seventy backup Catwoman suits were made by Western Costume, the Warner Bros. costume department, and Los Angeles-based clothing manufacturer Syren at a cost of $1,000 each.
 Other versions, made for Pfeiffer from a cast of her body, were so tight that she had to be covered in baby powder to wear them.
-Barrett-Brown said that because of the material, it was possible to get into the suit when dry; they could not re-use them, however, because of sweat and body oils.
+Barrett-Brown said that because of the material, it was possible to get into the suit when dry; they could not re-use them, however, because of sweat and body oils exuded by the person wearing them.
 Vin Burnham constructed Catwoman's headpiece and mask.

 Burton was influenced to add stitching by calico cats, but the stitching came apart.
 Ringwood and Vogt struggled with adding stitching to latex.
 They tried to sculpt stitching and glue it on, but did not like the look and went over the suit with liquid silicon while it was worn (which added a shine to everything).
 Pfeiffer said that the suit was like a second skin, but when worn for long periods it was uncomfortable; there was no way to use the restroom and it would stick to her skin, occasionally causing a rash.
-She found the mask similarly confining, describing it as choking her or "smashing my face", and would catch the claws on nearby objects.
+She found the mask similarly confining, describing it as choking her or "smashing my face", and she found that the claws would catch on nearby objects.